thelightdesigner/ScuffedWalls/Functions.md

   repeat:15
   ```

-Keep in mind: Variables are only accessable from the workspace they are defined in.
+Variables are only accessable from the workspace they are defined in.

 recompute:
-0 = recompute math, variables and random() for all references of the variable,
+ - 0 = recompute math, variables and random() for all references of the variable,
-1 = recompute every repeat/function,
+ - 1 = recompute every repeat/function,
-2 = compute once on creation
+ - 2 = compute once on creation
 defaults to 2

 # Internal Variables